Climate change is in your hands – top 5 things you can do to make a difference

 5. People, planet and profit

 Ensure you have solid environmental, social, governance (ESG) practices embedded in your business.
-Prospective investors are becoming increasingly interested in a company’s policies regarding sustainability – and to prove it the big four accounting firms, Deloitte, PwC, EY and KPMG, have got together to produce a White Paper to try to agree on a common set of ESG principles.
+Prospective investors are becoming increasingly interested in a company’s policies regarding sustainability – and to prove it the big four accounting firms, Deloitte, PwC, EY and KPMG, got together to produce a White Paper to try to agree on a common set of ESG principles.
 The White Paper, Measuring Stakeholder Capitalism: Towards Common Metrics and Consistent Reporting of Sustainable Value Creation was released at the World Economic Forum’s Sustainable Development Impact Summit in September 2020 and is based on 21 core metrics and 34 expanded disclosures under the four pillars: people, planet, prosperity and principles of governance.
 Growing the sustainability movement and ensuring your supply chain is compliant is in your hands.

 We are in this together – and – once again to quote the inimitable Ms Thunberg: “Together and united, we are unstoppable.”